 Where will I work in Peru?

-You can work in a high school, primary school, or at a teacher training programme in the city of Cusco.
+You can work in a high school, elementary school, or at a teacher training program in the city of Cuzco.

-Cusco is fascinating city rich in historical significance.
+Cuzco is fascinating city rich in historical significance.
 It was once the capital of the ancient Incan Empire and you'll see countless reminders of this as you walk through it today.
-It’s streets are lined with beautiful architecture from ancient and colonial civilisations.
+It’s streets are lined with beautiful architecture from ancient and colonial civilizations.
 Around the city are picturesque landscapes of the Andes Mountain range where llamas roam freely.

 The schools where you can work are usually in rural and disadvantaged areas, and often lack resources.
 They don’t get enough funds from the government, and many local teachers struggle with their English.

 In Cuzco, you’ll start the day with breakfast at your host family’s home.
 Then, you’ll make your way to your placement using public transport, or walking if you’re close enough.
 On your first day, we’ll show you the easiest way to get to work.

 A typical day at schools runs from 8am to around 1:45pm.
 At some schools, you’ll have the opportunity to get involved with extramural activities in the afternoons.
 For example, you could choose to coach a sports like soccer.

 Your day will involve assisting teachers with their English classes, or leading classes with their help.
 We also recommend setting aside time for lesson planning and putting together activities.
 Being prepared for your classes will give you confidence, and let you be a better source of support in the classroom.